addiscent/php-server-mon-sys/README.md

       $ cd php-server-mon-sys-master  # or to whatever you rename the directory

-      $ ./build-psms.sh  # execute this BASH script only in the "Home" directory
+      $ ./build-psms.sh  # execute this BASH script only in the php-server-mon-sys-master directory

-    IMPORTANT: You must wait, (up to two minutes on slow hosts), for MySQL to finish initializing its database before continuing with _PHP Server Monitor_ Initialization instructions below.
+    IMPORTANT: You must wait a bit, (up to two minutes on very slow hosts), for MySQL to finish initializing its database before continuing with _PHP Server Monitor_ Initialization instructions below.
 Otherwise, errors will be displayed during the _PHP Server Monitor_ Initialization process.
 At this point, if an error is shown stating, "Unable to connect to MySQL.
 Please check your information", it is temporary.
 Wait a few minutes, and retry _PHP Server Monitor_ Initialization.

 Initially, you are evaluating the software.
 After you become familiar with it, you will probably decide to discard the first database created during _PHP Server Monitor_ Initialization.
 However, before creating the database you plan to use "in production", read the three sections below titled:

   - _Transitioning From Evaluation To Production_

-  - _The_ _PHP Server Monitor_ _Database Passwords_
+  - _PHP Server Monitor_ _Database Passwords_

-  - _The_ _PHP Server Monitor_ _Time Zone_
+  - _PHP Server Monitor_ _Time Zone_

 ### _PHP Server Monitor_ Initialization
 - After completing the Installation instructions above, use a web browser to visit: